Roma pass cost: what you should know about Rome tourist passes ?

 Top attractions included in the Omnia Card

-What makes the Omnia Vatican & Rome Card stand out is that it also includes free entry to the Vatican Museums with Sistine Chapel and an audio guide for St Peter’s Basilica.
+What makes the Omnia Vatican & Rome Card stand out is that it also includes free entry to the Vatican Museums with Sistine Chapel and you can add an audio guide for St Peter’s Basilica.

 More benefits of the Omnia Card